 2. Participation in four NLD sanctioned workshops held on campus or in the community, chosen in consultation with the certificate advisor.
 Workshops will focus on topics such as the history and foundation of nonprofit organizations, future issues facing nonprofits, fundraising, event planning, social entrepreneurship, marketing and social media, stewardship and storytelling, legal and regulatory issues, fund investing, audits and fraud investigation, strategic planning, grant writing, , and member relations and volunteer management.

 3. Completion of a 300-400 hour internship in a nonprofit organization with a satisfactory supervisor evaluation.

-4. Development and presentation of a portfolio that exemplifies the knowledge, abilities and dispositions relevant to the certificate, and illustrates how the student has met the goals of the certificate.
+4. Development and presentation of a portfolio that exemplifies the knowledge, abilities and dispositions relevant to the experiential minor, and illustrates how the student has met the goals of the certificate.

-For a complete list of the college policies and guidelines about certificates, see the catalog section on Organization of the Curriculum.
+For a complete list of the college policies and guidelines about experiential minor, see the catalog section on Organization of the Curriculum.

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.